 Do I still need a Podtrac account?

 Yes.
 You’ll always want to use a third party service to verify metrics.
-For example, the Podtrac industry rankings allow you to compare shows that PRX does not serve.

 How is the way PRX Metrics gathers data different from Podtrac?

 Conceptually, PRX Metrics counts downloads the same way Podtrac does: by logging each request and aggregating those numbers.